devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ## Exercise-2:
-* Run the playbbok with below tasks :
+* Run the playbook with below tasks :
    * Install java
    * Install tomcat9
    * Stop the tomcat9